Does Nebraska Have an Inheritance Tax?

 – Benjamin Franklin.

 No truer words are spoken in the case of inheritance tax, although not every state has it.
 And if you’re wondering, “Does Nebraska have an inheritance tax?”
-Yes, it’s one of six states that collects inheritance tax.
-(In case you were wondering, Iowa does, too).
+Yes, Nebraska is one of six states that collect inheritance tax.

 What is subject to inheritance tax?

-Nebraska’s inheritance tax statutes assess a tax against those who receive assets from a decedent at the decedent’s death.
-The tax applies if the decedent was a resident of the state at the time of death.
-All personal property and real estate (located in Nebraska) owned by the decedent at the time of death is subject to tax, excepting life insurance.
+Nebraska’s inheritance tax statutes assess a tax against anyone who receives assets from a deceased person (“Decedent”) at the Decedent’s death.
+The tax applies if the Decedent was a resident of Nebraska at the time of their death or if they own real estate in Nebraska.
+All personal property and real estate (located in Nebraska) owned by the Decedent at the time of death is subject to tax, excepting life insurance.
 Additionally, spouses and charities do not pay inheritance tax.

 What is the inheritance tax rate in Nebraska?

-• A niece or nephew of a decedent will receive a $15,000 exemption; the value of any assets received above $15,000 will be taxed at 13%.
+• A niece or nephew of a Decedent will receive a $40,000 exemption; the value of any assets received above $50,000 will be taxed at 11%

 What expenses can be deducted from inheritance tax in Nebraska?

 Determination of inheritance tax is a court proceeding in Nebraska.
-On a base level, a petition, inventory and inheritance tax worksheet must be filed in court in the county where the decedent lived at the time of death.
+For the initial steps, a petition, inventory and inheritance tax worksheet must be filed in court in the county where the decedent lived at the time of death.
 The county attorney reviews these documents at the time of submission.
 If approved, the pleadings are then submitted to the court for approval.
 Once the order of tax is entered by the judge, the inheritance tax is paid to the county treasurer.

 When is inheritance tax due in Nebraska?